top of page

 • an individual woman addressed in 1 Timothy 2:11-12

-If you believe the 'she' refers to Eve, then it follows that the 'they' refers to all women and men being spiritually saved through the birth of Jesus.
-Some Bible interpretations build in this interpretation, saying women are saved 'through the birth of the divine Child' (AMPC), women 'will be saved through the birth of the child if they lead respectable lives' (GW, NOG), 'her childbearing brought about salvation, reversing Eve (MSG).
-The inference is that sin entered the world with Eve, and is overcome by Eve's offspring, the birth of Jesus, if we continue in faith.
-This contradicts what Paul tells the Romans, that sin entered the world through Adam, and grace came through one man, Jesus (Romans 5:12-19).
+Bruce Fleming says the individual woman in 1 Timothy 2:15 relates to the woman, Eve (8). who is named in 1 Timothy 2:13-14.
+She (the woman/wife) will be saved through the childbirth of Jesus.
+He explains the true meaning of Genesis 3:16 is that God blessed women by multiplying their ability to conceive.
+Some Bible interpretations build on this interpretation, saying women are saved 'through the birth of the divine Child' (AMPC), women 'will be saved through the birth of the child if they lead respectable lives' (GW, NOG), 'her childbearing brought about salvation, reversing Eve (MSG).
+The inference is that sin entered the world with Eve and is overcome by Eve's offspring, the birth of Jesus.

 Summary of false teachings and interpretations of Timothy 2, beside biblical truths: